Rule of Firoz Shah Tughlaq

 Firoz Shah paid attention towards the internal affairs of his state and put forth the domestic policies for the betterment of the people and state.
 He abolished nearly 24 taxes which were, certainly, burdensome to the people.
 He also abolished a number of internal trade taxes which resulted in reduction of prices of goods and enhancement of trade.
 He adopted measures for improvement of quality of cultivation and better crops.
 The measures he adopted were successful and resulted in the growing prosperity of both the subjects and the state.

 Firoz Shah's administrative justice was based on Islamic laws.
-He restored the privileges of the qazis.
-He was in favour of mild punishment and held his own court for administering justice.
-Firoz Shah was himself a scholar and patronised learning.
+His religious policies were based on the pre-eminence of Islamic laws.
+He restored the privileges of the Qazis and was himself a scholar and patronised learning.
 Zia- ud- din Barani and Shams- i- Siraj Atif wrote their works under his patronage.
-Firoz Shah established a large library at the temple of Jvalamukhi which consisted of three hundred volumes of Sanskrit texts.
-He encouraged education and learning.
-The literature of his time was influenced by Islamic faith.
+Firoz Shah established a large library at the temple of Jvalamukhi which consisted of 300 volumes of Sanskrit texts.
+He encouraged education and learning and the literature of his time was influenced by Islamic faith.

 Some of the other popular works of Firoz Shah Tughlaq are the renovation of the Qutb Minar and replacing the top storey after it was knocked off due to lightning.
 He also set up one of the two Ashokan Pillars at Firozabad, which he removed from their original sites.
 He cut a canal from the Sutlej River in 1355 and the following year, excavated another canal from the Yamuna River to Hansi, near which he built the Hissar Firoza.
 He even established a city called the Firoz Shah Kotla in Delhi, which was unfortunately destroyed in the later period by other rulers.